vega/vega-lite/site/docs/composition/resolve.md

 permalink: /docs/resolve.html
 ---

-Vega-Lite determines whether scale domains should be unioned.
+Vegemite determines whether scale domains should be unioned.
 If the scale domain is unioned, axes and legends can be merged.
 Otherwise they have to be independent.

 {: .suppress-error}
 ```json